-And for the most part, abandonment issues can have a significant effect on a person’s life and relationship.
-You may ask how, well, if you hold on to your device long enough, you’ll surely find out as we intend to cover all you should know about abandonment issues.
+And for the most part, abandonment issues can significantly affect a person’s life and relationships.
+You may ask how; if you hold on to your device long enough, you’ll surely find out, as we intend to cover all you should know about abandonment issues.

 WHAT IS ABANDONMENT ISSUES

 Abandonment issues are an unhealthy fear that the people, places, and things you’ve grown attached to will eventually leave or reject you.
 While it’s not an official diagnosis in the medical Diagnostic and Statistical Manual of mental Disorders (DSM-5), the term is generally used to describe incessant thoughts or behaviors driven by anxiety or fear that someone or something you care about will inevitably leave.

 In response to those thoughts, which may or may not be founded in some truth, a person coping with the fear of abandonment may become clingy, insecure, jealous, emotionally manipulative, or even controlling.
 Typically, this is a learned response.
 Perhaps they saw adults react this way when they were kids, or maybe their close friends in early adulthood responded to rejection in this way.

 In general, several responses to this issue are often influenced by your environment, past relationships, and other factors.

 WHAT ARE THE SIGN OF ABANDONMENT ISSUES

 Someone with abandonment issues may lack the ability to trust others.